kant/blender-queue/ReadMe.md

 docker run --rm -p 8080:8080 -e QUARKUS_ARTEMIS_URL=tcp://172.17.0.1:61616 -e BLENDERQUEUE_HOSTNAME=alpha alainpham/bqueue:latest
 ```

-You can launch this on differn
+You can launch this on this different machines connected to the same broker to create a farm.

 Go to http://localhost:8080 and start rendering